canonical/microovn/README.md

 #### Re-issue certificates

+The `certificates reissue` command is used to interact with OVN services on the local host; it does not affect peer cluster members.

+> **Important**
+>
+> Services must be running in order to be affected by the `certificates
+> reissue` command.

-To re-issue a certificate for an OVN service:
+To re-issue a certificate for a single service:

     microovn certificates reissue <ovn_service_name>

+To re-issue certificates for all services, the `all` argument is supported:

+    microovn certificates reissue all

 Valid service names can be discovered with the `--help` option:

     microovn certificates reissue --help

-The `certificates reissue` command applies only to an OVN service running on the local host; this command does not affect peer cluster members.
-Additionally, the certificate will be issued only if the service is enabled on the host.

-To re-issue certificates for all enabled local services, the `all` argument is supported:

-    microovn certificates reissue all

 #### Regenerate PKI for the cluster

-To issue a new CA certificate and new certificates for every OVN service in the cluster:
+The `certificates regenerate-ca` command is used to issue a new CA certificate and new certificates for every OVN service in the cluster:

     microovn certificates regenerate-ca

-The `certificates regenerate-ca` command replaces the current CA certificate and notifies all cluster members to re-issue certificates for all their services.
+This command replaces the current CA certificate and notifies all cluster members to re-issue certificates for all their services.
 The command's output will include evidence of successfully issued certificates for each cluster member.

 > **Warning**
 >